Morales97/MixMatch_and_Beyond/README.md

 |This code | 86.52 | 90.28 | 93.33 | 94.39 |
 |MixMatch paper | 88.92 ± 0.87 | 92.25 ± 0.32| 93.76 ± 0.06|95.87|

+---
 # Beyond MixMatch

 In this project, we attempt to improve MixMatch using _pseudo labels_.
-The basic idea is to use the most confident predictions by the model trained with MixMatch as one-hot labels.
+The idea is to use the most confident predictions by the model trained with MixMatch as one-hot labels.
 This allows unlabeled images to be inlcuded in the labeled dataset.
 Training then resumes with the extended labeled dataset.

 ## Results

 We don't see a significant improvement with the use of _pseudo labels_.
-An interesing results was to find out that the model makes wrong guesses even in very confident predictions (>99% confidence), possibly as a side effect of MixMatch's entropy minimization.
+An interesing result was to find out that the model makes wrong guesses even in very confident predictions (>99% confidence), possibly as a side effect of MixMatch's entropy minimization.
+This confirmation bias likely is hurting the performance.
 Results are for only 200,000 update steps.

 | Accuracy (%) | 4000 labels|
 |:---|:---:|